DaveHogan/davehogan.github.io/content/posts/development/building-tag-my-map.md

 ## Self imposed rules
 I came up with a few self imposed rules to really showcase the tools and models available
-* Only use Visual Studio Code with the Kilo Extension (Kilo combines the best features of AI coding tools, supporting many models, free and open-source) - [kilocode.ai](https://kilocode.ai)
+* Only use Visual Studio Code with the Kilo Code Extension (Kilo Code combines the best features of AI coding tools, supporting many models, free and open-source) - [kilocode.ai](https://kilocode.ai)
 * Use only ChatGPT for brain storming / idea generation, no coding.
-* Only use Kilo AI extension with xAI: Grok Code Fast 1 as the model
+* Only use Kilo Code AI extension with xAI: Grok Code Fast 1 as the model
 * Limited usage of my prior coding knowledge and experience.
 I want this to be more about the capabilities of Agent tools, although this isn't a vibe code or attempt at a one-shot.

 ## The first prompt